Article at a Glance…

 Cat water dispensers are great not only because they encourage your pet to drink more, they keep the water supply pure.
 This means they don’t require refilling as often as a regular bowl.
 Flowing water also inhibits bacteria growth compared to still water.

-Choosing the best cat drinking fountain
+Choosing a cat drinking fountain

 Cat water fountains come in a variety of sizes.
 If you have more than one cat, it’s wise to pick one a cat fountain with a large reservoir.
 Some models can hold around four liters.
 It’s recommended that cats drink a minimum of 60mls per kg of weight per day (source), so you can do the math and see what size fountain will suit your feline family best.